 We focus on asset allocation in developing client portfolios.
-This means that we evaluate the risk tolerance of each client considering our market view and divide the investable assets into acceptable proportions of cash equivalents, fixed income securities, and equities.
-Aggressive investors who have the stomach for substantial volatility (ups and downs) will have a greater allocation to equities and a smaller piece dedicated to fixed income and cash reserves.
-Very conservative investors may be entirely allocated to cash equivalents and fixed income investments, such as Treasury Bills, investment-grade bonds and preferred shares, since these securities normally generate predictable income with lower volatility.
+We evaluate each client's risk tolerance, considering our market views, and divide the investable assets into acceptable proportions of cash equivalents, fixed income securities, and equities.
+Aggressive investors with the stomach for substantial volatility (ups and downs) will have a greater allocation to equities and a smaller piece dedicated to fixed income and cash reserves.
+Very conservative investors may be entirely allocated to cash equivalents and fixed income investments, such as Treasury Bills, investment-grade bonds, and preferred shares since these securities typically generate predictable income with lower volatility.
 For the largest portion of our client base, we arrive at an asset allocation that combines our perception of their desire for growth, their ability to weather market downturns, and their need for current income, all within our macro market view.

-All our strategies involve some measure of market risk which clients should be prepared to bear.
+All our strategies involve some measure of market risk, which clients should be prepared to bear.
 The period of market turmoil during the 2008-2009 financial collapse illustrated these risks to all observers and participants.
 Investors in shares of the finest corporations in the world suffered through two years of significant paper losses, which were real losses if they had to sell those shares to satisfy their living needs.
 Even nominally safe municipal and corporate bonds lost significant percentages of their market values as market participants lost faith in the issuers' ability to meet their obligations and when a wave of selling from a variety of financial institutions pushed down prices.
 The major lesson of the period was that liquidity (the ability to turn a security into cash) was critical to financial survival.
 Accordingly, we usually recommend having some portion of our portfolios held in cash equivalents.

 Our investment style is fundamental, as opposed to technical or quantitative.
 For our equity investments, we attempt to identify companies whose characteristics predict stable long-term growth and financial success.
 Our most reliable equity holdings often are those that have a history of regular dividend increases and share buy-backs.
-We are long-term investors; not high frequency traders looking to grab a few points and get out.
+We are long-term investors.
 This bias results in two added benefits: extremely low transaction costs and maximum tax efficiency.
 We pay close attention to the size of our positions, and we trim back shares of our most successful holdings as they creep up over five percent of client portfolios.
 Rarely will we permit a single holding to reach ten percent of a client's portfolio unless special circumstances warrant such a position size.
 This discipline encourages balance and avoids the risks associated with concentrated stock holdings.
 Just as we pay attention to individual stock holdings, we also keep attuned to sector exposure.
 For example, if our combined energy or health care holdings get too large within any portfolio, we'll trim them back to avoid the added risk.
 This discipline also enables us to redeploy funds to undervalued areas of the market that are often ignored.

-Our overall risk-conscious approach to market exposure has consistently played out with the following results: We do a good job of delivering results that meet or exceed the returns of our benchmark indices (The Lipper Balanced Fund Index and the Morningstar Moderate Allocation Index) because we out-perform when the stock market is flat-to-down, and we fall behind when the stock market is flying.
+Our overall risk-conscious approach to market exposure has consistently played out with the following results: We do a good job of delivering results that meet or exceed the returns of our benchmark indices (The Lipper Balanced Fund Index and the Morningstar Moderate Allocation Index) because we outperform when the stock market is flat-to-down, and we may lag the major equity indices when the stock market is flying.
 As a result of this experience, we tend to attract a client base that isn't looking for short-term results, but rather risk-conscious investment returns over the long term.